runemalm/OpenDDD.NET/docs/gettingstarted.rst

 Troubleshooting
 ###############

-If you suspect something in the ddd package isn't as expected, it will be helpful to increase the logging level of the framework to the ``DEBUG`` level in the ``env file`` like this::
+If you suspect something in the nuget isn't working as expected, it will be helpful to increase the logging level of the framework to the ``DEBUG`` level in the ``env file`` like this::

     CFG_LOGGING_LEVEL=Debug

-This should provide lots of useful information about what's going on inside the openddd.net core.
+This should provide useful information about what's going on inside the OpenDDD.NET core.